 Spearman correlations were conducted with all variables of family composition and support, parental socioeconomic status, age at menarche, age at first sexual intercourse, subscales of the revised Sociosexual Orientation Inventory, and educational level.
-The results indicate that age at menarche was significantly correlated only with the existence of a father figure after the age of seven (r(374) = .13, p < .01) and with the age at first sexual intercourse (r(380) = .17, p < .01).
-By contrast, the age at first sexual intercourse was not only significantly correlated with the existence of a father figure after the age of seven (r(430) = .12, p < .05) but also with the sociosexual behavior subscale (r(369) = -.32, p < .001) and the sociosexual attitude subscale (r(436) = -.19, p < .001).
-Results indicated no significant association between the age at first sexual intercourse and the sociosexual desire subscale (r(373) = -.10, p > .05).
-Additionally, the age at first sexual intercourse was significantly correlated with participants educational level (r(413) = .25, p < .001).
-Participants educational level (r(400) = .09, p < .10).
+The results indicate that age at menarche was significantly correlated only with the existence of a father figure after the age of seven, r(374) = .13, p < .01, and with the age at first sexual intercourse, r(380) = .17, p < .01.
+By contrast, the age at first sexual intercourse was not only significantly correlated with the existence of a father figure after the age of seven, r(430) = .12, p < .05, but also with the sociosexual behaviour subscale, r(369) = -.32, p < .001, and the sociosexual attitude subscale, r(436) = -.19, p < .001.
+Results indicated no significant association between the age at first sexual intercourse and the sociosexual desire subscale, r(373) = -.10, p > .05.
+Additionally, the age at first sexual intercourse was significantly correlated with participants' educational level, r(413) = .25, p < .001.
+Participants' educational level was significantly associated with parents' socioeconomic status, r(385) = .26, p < .001, and marginally significantly correlated with growing up with both biological parents until the age of seven, r(400) = .09, p < .10.
 No further significant correlations with participants educational level were found.
 Figure 1 gives a summary of the central results.
-Structural Equation Modeling